The theory of half derivators: Exact squares

 In the case that $\D$ is a right derivator, we paste vertically using the Der4R square associated to $b\in B$ and use Lemma~\ref{lemma:verthomotopyexactcancel} instead.
 That $u,v$ are Grothendieck fibrations (and a fortiori prefibred categories) means that the inclusion of the strict fibres $s_b\colon v^{-1}(b)\to (v/b)$ and $s_{q(b)}\colon w\inv(q(b))\to (w/q(b))$ are \emph{left} adjoints, allowing for Proposition~\ref{prop:adjointhomotopyexact} again. \end{proof}

+\begin{remark} As a first remark, a version of this proposition can be read from \cite[Lemme~3.12]{Mal12} when $\D$ gives rise to a basic localiser.

-\begin{remark} We did not actually require the full strength of a Grothendieck (op)fibration, as pre(co)fibered categories are still preserved under pullbacks (compare \cite[Definition~2.4.2.6]{Lur09} for the $\infty$-categorical characterisation of a \emph{locally} Cartesian fibration).
+Second, we did not actually require the full strength of a Grothendieck (op)fibration, as pre(co)fibered categories are still preserved under pullbacks, see \cite[D\'efinition~6.1 and Corollaire~6.9]{SGA1}.
+Maltsiniotis also proves his lemma under this weaker condition.

 In practice we will run into Grothendieck (op)fibrations only and will not need these weaker hypotheses, but it is good to keep our options open. \end{remark} We recover one more result in the half derivator case.

-\begin{prop}[Proposition~1.20,~\cite{Gro13}] Let $u\colon J\to K$ be a fully faithful functor.
+\begin{prop}[Compare Proposition~1.20,~\cite{Gro13}] Let $u\colon J\to K$ be a fully faithful functor.
 Then the following commutative square in $\Dia$ is $\D$-exact for any half derivator $\D$:

 Specifically, the left mate is the counit of the $(u^\ast,u_\ast)$ adjunction and right mate is the unit of the $(u^\ast,u_\ast)$ adjunction.
-Since these are natural isomorphisms, we have that $u_\ast,u_!\colon\D(J)\to\D(K)$ are both fully faithful (when they exist). \end{prop} \begin{proof} We prove the case where $\D$ is a left derivator and will use a similar proof to that of Proposition~\ref{prop:commaexact}.
+Since these are natural isomorphisms, we have that $u_\ast,u_!\colon\D(J)\to\D(K)$ are both fully faithful (when they exist). \end{prop} \begin{proof} We prove the case where $\D$ is a left derivator and will use a similar proof to that of Theorem~\ref{thm:commaexact}.
 We start by pasting the $\D$-exact comma square on the left associated to some $j\in J$:

 We now want to think about the category $(\id_J/j)$.
 Its objects are $j'\in J$ along with a map $f\colon j'\to j$, and its maps are morphisms over $j$.
 The functor $u\colon J\to K$ induces a functor $(\id_J/j)\to (u/u(j))$, where $(j',f)$ gets mapped to $(j',u(f))$.
 This map is an isomorphism of categories because $u$ is fully faithful: any map $u(j')\to u(j)$ in $K$ must come from a map $j'\to j$ in $J$ and uniquely so.
 Let $v\colon (u/u(j))\to (\id_J/j)$ be the inverse of this functor.
 Pasting again, we have